luduvigo/assemblycoins/readme.md

 #####Send OPRETURN transaction

  - transactions.send_op_return(fromaddress, destination, fee, message, privatekey, specific_inputs)
    - Writes and sends a Bitcoin transaction to destination with an OPRETURN including message.
-Specific_inputs refers to an array of inputs to use as gathered from addresses.unspent(publicaddress)
+Specific_inputs refers to an array of inputs to use as gathered from addresses.get_unspent(publicaddress)

 ##API Calls